Jacobs Engineer III - Project Manager in Kennedy Space Center, Florida

 Engineer III - Project Manager

 Jacobs Technology provides overall management and implementation of ground systems capabilities, flight hardware processing and launch operations at NASA's Kennedy Space Center in Florida.
 These tasks will support the International Space Station, Ground Systems Development and Operations, and the Space Launch System, Orion Multi-Purpose Crew Vehicle and Launch Services programs.
-This position will serve as the Project Manager in the Ground Project Management Department.

 Provide Project Management oversight and assist in managing all aspects of a project.